Afiru21/Development/README.md

 # Testing documentation

 ## Test plans
-*These are some test case for testing my website for functionality,compatibility, and usability.*
+*These are some test case for testing my website for functionality,compatibility, and usability.I used Google Spreadsheet and then took screenshot of the test cases.*

 #### Functionality testing